All Episodes

 That's nice to know.

-I was watching Morning Joe, and Mika was trying to make the point big time that there's collusion in the White House, and they're all using the same terms, talking about how confused and upset they were from uh the reaction of Scott McClellan in his book.
+I was watching Morning Joe, and Mika was trying to make the point big time that there's collusion in the White House, and they're all using the same terms, talking about how confused and upset they were from the reaction of Scott McClellan in his book.

 And I almost fell out of my chair when David Gregory actually corrected Mika twice and said, No, I feel the same way.

-And he can't he couldn't believe that this guy did this.
+And he can't, he couldn't believe that this guy did this.

-So I think it goes directly to your point that Scott's sold out, or as you say, and I believe entirely possible this thing was ghostwritten, and now he's stuck with it.
+So I think it goes directly to your point that Scott's sold out, or as you say, and I believe entirely possible, this thing was ghostwritten, and now he's stuck with it.

-Yeah, uh well, a lot of it was ghostwritten.
+Yeah, a lot of it was ghostwritten.

-This is this is it look it.
+This is this is it.

-Scott McClellan's been out of there since 2006.
+Look at Scott McClellan's been out of there since 2006.

 He didn't have a job.